 Identifying miliaria requires a thorough clinical diagnosis.
 Find out how it is diagnosed in the next section.

 In most cases, lab tests are inconclusive.
 However, dermoscopy is sometimes used to diagnose miliaria in people with dark skin.
 Some doctors may also recommend a skin punch biopsy to determine if you have a heat rash.
 However, a biopsy is rarely necessary for miliaria unless there is some scope for doubt.

 It is important to get the right diagnosis from a doctor as this condition may cause serious complications like anhidrosis (little to no sweat), leading to heat exhaustion and decreased thermoregulationi XThe biological process of producing heat and maintaining a stable internal temperature necessary for survival is known as thermoregulation. in the body.
 This could have a permanent effect on your health.

 This skin condition also causes changes in the epidermal layer, which could lead to bacterial infections.

+Managing and treating a heat rash on time is key.
 Check out the next section for some treatment and management options you should follow to steer clear of and reduce heat rash.